12. Processing Data in Groups

 For each \(k=1, 3, 5, 7, 9\), compute the corresponding

-F-measure on the validation test.
+F measure on the validation test.

 Note

-train set |
+training set |

 validation set |